Sport in Finland: Ringette

 In 1979, Juhani Wahlsten introduced ringette in Finland.
 Wahlsten created some teams in Turku.
 Finland's first ringette club was Ringetteläisiä Turun Siniset, and the country's first ringette tournament took place in December, 1980.
 In 1979 Juhani Wahlsten invited two coaches, Wendy King and Evelyn Watson, from Dollard-des-Ormeaux, a suburb of Montreal, Quebec, Canada, to teach girls of various ages how to play ringette.
 The Ringette Association of Turku was established in 1981 and several Canadian coaches went there to initiate the training and help establish the sport.
 The ski national week then organized an annual tournament to bring together all the ringette teams.

-Internationally Canada and Finland have always been the most active ambassadors in the International Ringette Federation.
-Canada and Finland regularly travel across various countries to demonstrate how ringette is played.
+Internationally Canada and Finland have been the most active ambassadors in the International Ringette Federation.